Tedlion/llvm-project/clang-tools-extra/class-wrapper/README.md

 Decide the namespace for each TypeDecl.

-Decide the namespace for each function and variable.
+Decide the class each function and variable should be in.

 Generate new headers and sources(by apply replacements) for each target.